libts/tslib/README.md

 ### portable `ts_calibrate` and `ts_test_mt` using SDL2

-In case you cannot draw to the framebuffer directly, there is an __experimental__ implentation of the necessary graphical tools using SDL2.
+In case you cannot draw to the framebuffer directly, there is an __experimental__ implementation of the necessary graphical tools using SDL2.
 They are more portable but require more resources to run.
 To use them, make sure you have SDL2 and the development headers installed and use `./configure --with-sdl2`.